Are you about to visit China and wondering what the best souvenirs are?

 I remember a few years ago I picked up some really nice silk pajamas for my nephew, who was a toddler at the time.
 He grew out of them pretty quickly, but boy did they make for some cute photos!

 If you’ve got a fat wallet, you could splurge on some lovely silk bed sheets which have numerous health benefits (silk is a natural product).

-Otherwise, if you’re on a budget, you could buy a silk scarf.
-These make for great gifts too, and are small and light to pack in your suitcase.
+Otherwise, if you’re on a budget, I recommend buying a silk scarf.
+These make for perfect gifts because they’re small and light for your suitcase.

 A teapot set is a nice souvenir you can buy in China, provided you’ve got the space in your suitcase.

 The sets vary, ranging from a small teapot and a few teacups through to large sets big enough for your own tea ceremony!

 Some tea sets come with a tray that collect any spilled water.
 You might like this, but when I shopped for a teapot set in China, I wanted something relatively simple without all the bells and whistles.